ispras/casr/docs/usage.md

       <ARGS>...
 Add "-- <path> <arguments>" to run

     Options:
       -o, --output <REPORT>       Path to save report.
 Path can be a directory, then report name is generated
           --stdout                Print CASR report to stdout
           --stdin <FILE>          Stdin file for program
       -t, --timeout <SECONDS>     Timeout (in seconds) for target execution, 0 value means that timeout is disabled [default: 0]
           --ignore <FILE>         File with regular expressions for functions and file paths that should be ignored
-          --strip-path <PREFIX>  Path prefix to strip from stacktrace [env: CASR_STRIP_PATH=] -h, --help                 Print help
+          --strip-path <PREFIX>   Path prefix to strip from stacktrace [env: CASR_STRIP_PATH=] --ld-preload <LIBS>...
+Set LD_PRELOAD for the target program without disrupting the CASR process itself (both ` ` and `:` are valid delimiter) [env: CASR_PRELOAD=]
+      -h, --help                  Print help
       -V, --version               Print version

 Run casr-lua: